bardock-2393/Mantra-R-2/QWEN25VL_32B_INTEGRATION_SUMMARY.md

 ## 🚀 Overview

-Successfully integrated the **Qwen2.5-VL-32B-Instruct** model into the AI Video Detective project, allowing users to switch between three different AI models for video analysis.
+Successfully integrated the **Qwen2.5-VL-32B-Instruct** model into the AI Video Detective project, allowing users to switch between two different AI models for video analysis.

 ## ✨ What's New